zenml-io/mlstacks/README.md

 - Isn't there an easy way to just try these stacks out to make an informed decision?

 To address these questions, the ZenML team presents you a series of Terraform based recipes to quickly provision popular combinations of MLOps tools.
-Thes recipes will be useful for you if:
+These recipes will be useful for you if:

 - You are at the start of your MLOps journey, and would like to explore different tools.
 - You are looking for guidelines for production-grade deployments.